go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/01-session.md

 ## Core Concepts

-In multi-turn dialogues or multi-agent collaboration workflows, the system needs a place to carry context and accumulate intermediate outputs, so that subsequent steps can "continue from the previous step" rather than starting from scratch each time.
+In multi-turn dialogues or multi-Agent collaboration workflows, the system needs a place to carry context and accumulate intermediate outputs, so that subsequent steps can "continue from the previous step" rather than starting from scratch each time.

 - **Session**: A container for a conversation thread.
-It is responsible for maintaining the shared context and state throughout a single Run/RunStream interaction chain.
+It is responsible for maintaining the shared context and state for one round of interaction within a single Run/RunStream chain.
 - **State**: Shared data storage within a session, used to save "reusable intermediate results" (e.g., draft, review suggestions, tool outputs, parsed text, etc.).

 In a nutshell:
 - Session = Runtime context container
-- State = Key-value data inside the container (map[string]any)
+- State = Key-value data (map[string]any) inside the container

 ## State

-#### Data Structure
 In Blades, State can essentially be understood as: `map[string]any`

-It is used to share data across steps (across Agents): the previous step writes, and the next Agent's Prompt template reads directly.
+It is used to share data across steps (across Agents): the previous step writes, and the next Agent's Prompt template directly reads it.

-> The standalone line "Kratos" in your original text appears to be a mis-paste; it is recommended to delete it to avoid confusing readers.
+> The standalone line "Kratos" in your original text appears to be a mispaste; it is recommended to delete it to avoid confusing readers.

-#### Saving Run Results with `WithOutputKey`
+#### Agent: Saving Run Results
 In an Agent's configuration, you can use the `WithOutputKey` method to specify which key in the State a particular step's output should be written to.

-For example, a WriterAgent is responsible for producing a draft and writing its output to the `draft` key:
+For example, the WriterAgent is responsible for producing a draft and writing its output to the `draft` key:
 ```go
 writerAgent, err := blades.NewAgent(
   "WriterAgent",